Programmes and Patterns: Or, What Bugs Us About Knitting

 “If debugging is the process of removing software bugs, then programming must be the process of putting them in” – Edsger Dijkstra, the brilliant Dutch computer scientist who called it as he saw it.

 Part of the ‘charm’ with programming errors is that they are always unique to the designer, editor, writer, creator – you name it.
-There are certain things that you have to be alert to in your own creative work; you might forget to mention needle changes after ribbed welts, be vulnerable to getting pattern repeats tangled up when grading, or have a habit of dangling participles.
+There are certain things that you have to be alert to in your own creative work.
+For example, you might forget to mention needle changes after ribbed welts; be vulnerable to getting pattern repeats tangled up when grading; or have a habit of dangling participles.
 Here are three programming errors that might be familiar to knitters and crocheters.

 Logic errors occur then the programme or pattern is correct – insofar as it gets you from A to B – but doesn’t yield the desired or expected results.
 The needle change omission above is an example of a logic error: you will still end up with a sweater, but it won’t be knitted to the specified dimensions because of the difference in gauge.
 The same would apply if you followed a cake recipe and the writer noted the wrong type of flour.
 You’d still have a cake, but it might not taste or look as expected.
 Logic errors are a type of runtime error, but they are so frequent in knitting and crochet that they deserve a space of their own.